svakulenk0/TRECMicroblog17/README.md

 Evaluation will take place from July 25 00:00:00 UTC to August 3 23:59:59 UTC

-Scenario A (push notifications).

-Push notifications should be:
+Scenario A. Push notifications should be:

-* relevant (on topic)
+* relevant (on topic) -- tweet-query similarity ranking
-* timely (provide updates as soon after the actual event occurrence as possible)
+* timely (provide updates as soon after the actual event occurrence as possible) -- Kafka, RabbitMQ queues
-* novel (users should not be pushed multiple notifications that say the same thing)
+* novel (users should not be pushed multiple notifications that say the same thing) -- results diversification, tweet-tweet similarity

 ## Requirements